 Gibraltar is one of fourteen British Overseas Territories and left the European Union with the United Kingdom on 31st January 2020.
-During the transition phase which is expected to last until 31st December 2020, Gibraltar and the United Kingdom will be treated in the same way as member states of the EU and will be subject to the same rules and privileges.
-Following transition, Gibraltar will continue to enjoy free trade with the United Kingdom and will be included in any trade deals agreed between the United Kingdom and other nations.
+During the transition phase which is expected to last until 31st December 2022, Gibraltar is expected to be treated in the same way as member states of the EU and will be subject to the same rules and privileges.
+Gibraltar continues to enjoy free trade with the United Kingdom and will be included in any trade deals agreed between the United Kingdom and other nations.

-The currency is £ sterling, interest rates are set by the Bank of England, the law is based upon UK law and many well known UK high street brands and restaurants are here, for example: Marks and Spencer; Morrisons; Next; Mothercare; Top Shop; Oasis; Monsoon, Costa Coffee, Pizza Express.
-Plus NatWest Bank, Lloyds Bank, Newcastle Building Society and Leeds Building Society.
+The currency is £ sterling, interest rates are set by the Bank of England, the law is based upon UK law and many well known UK high street brands and restaurants are here, for example: Marks and Spencer; Morrisons; Next; Mothercare; Monsoon, Costa Coffee, Pizza Express plus NatWest Bank and Kleinwort Hambros Bank.

-Gibraltar’s economy continues to grow despite the wider European financial issues in recent years, mainly because the following low tax rates continue to attract new entrants:
+Gibraltar’s economy continues to grow again following the Covid years mainly because the following low tax rates continue to attract new entrants:

 • No VAT

 • No inheritance tax

 • 28% highest incremental rate of income tax (on the gross income based system)

 • Special low rates for high net worth individuals or employees possessing specialist skills

 The economy (measured by the GDP – gross domestic product) has grown consistently in every year (other than the two Covid years) in the 21st century, sometimes by as much as 10%.
 This is relatively unique in Europe and much of the world.
 The number of jobs continues to grow year on year and currently exceeds 30,000.